wherrmat/data-engineering-coding-challenge-repo/README.md

     - Basic PowerShell scripting and Git knowledge

 ### Azure Deployment process and test
-A .ps1 file was included for automated deployment and test, at the end of the correct deployment you will see each endpoint test
+A .ps1 file was included for automated deployment and test, at the end of the correct deployment you will see each endpoint test.

 1. Go to [Azure Portal](https://portal.azure.com/) and Log In
 2. Open Azure Cloud Shell using the button at the top-right of the azure portal and wait for successfully started.